typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-misused-promises.md

 ];
 ```

-If you don't want to check conditionals, you can configure the rule
+### `"checksConditionals"`

-like this:
+If you don't want to check conditionals, you can configure the rule with `"checksConditionals": false`:

 ```json
 {